mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 .. image:: /images/icons/mypaintbrush.png

-MYPAINT is a free painting program that comes with a lot of specific brushes.
+`MyPaint <http://www.mypaint.org>`_ is a free painting program that comes with a lot of specific brushes.
 Krita can use those brushes for painting using the MyPaint brush engine.

 Dynamic Inputs
 ---------------

-    Dynamic Inputs are a way for MyPaint to get information of the external devices as a drawing tablet; for instance the pressure over the drawing tablet, the speed of pencil movement, the pencil tilt .. etc.
+    Dynamic Inputs are a way for MyPaint to get information of the external devices as a drawing tablet; for instance the pressure over the drawing tablet, the speed of pencil movement, the pencil tilt .. etc. They are equivalent to :ref:`sensors` in Krita.

     MyPaint has 9 inputs: